Marketing Assets for Landing Public Speaking Opportunities

 Structure and Tips for Effective Pitches

-Start with a compelling hook through an insight, statistic, or question relevant to the organiser’s audience.
-Present a concise value proposition, linking to your media kit, videos, or website.
-End with a clear call to action, such as scheduling a 15 minute call.
+Open with a hook: an insight, a statistic or a question that is relevant to their audience.
+Follow with a tight value proposition and link to your media kit, video or website.
+Close with a clear next step, such as a short call.

 Social Proof and Testimonials: Build Trust and Credibility